abinit/abinit/doc/tutorial/eph4mob.md

 !!! tip

     As already mentioned in the introduction, all the results are stored in the SIGEPH.nc file.
-    With |AbiPy|, one can easily have access to all the data of the computation.
+    With |AbiPy|, one can easily access to all the data of the computation.
     For instance, one can plot the electron linewidths as a function of the KS energy using the |abiopen| script: